MozPhoenixClubJUET/Tachyon2K19-TopContributor/Non-Technical Contributions/readme.md

   * Map
   * Array
   * Linked list
-  * Dynamics programming and other algorithms
+  * Dynamic programming and other algorithms

 * Networking and hacking articles like about hackers